grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 ## Problem 4.
 Distributor is not accepting traces

 The distributor is not accepting traces.
-It is showing the followingg messages:
+It is showing the following messages:
 `max live traces per tenant exceeded: per-user traces limit (local: 10000 global: 0 actual local: 10000) exceeded`.

 Possible reasons why you are seeing this error is because you have reached the [maximum number of live traces allowed](https://github.com/grafana/tempo/blob/3710d944cfe2a51836c3e4ef4a97316ed0526a58/modules/overrides/limits.go#L25) per tenant in the ingester.